wso2/docs-is/en/docs/apis/claim-management-rest-api.md

 # Claim Management API Definition - v1

 ??? note "Click for instructions"
-    Follow the instructions given below to try out the REST APIs with your local instance of WSO2 Identity Server.
+    Follow the steps given below to try out the REST APIs with your local instance of WSO2 Identity Server.

     1. Click **Authorize** and provide the desired values for authentication.
     2. Expand the relevant API operation and click **Try It Out**.